 On January 20, Soubise was informed that the Allies were working on the road from Brilon to Kassel by Volkmarsen and on the road from Paderborn to Warburg and Kassel.
 Meanwhile, considerable magazines were assembled at Kassel.

-On January 24, the duc de Broglie arrived at Frankfurt to replace the prince de Soubise at the head of the Army of the Main which now numbered some 35,000 men.
+On January 24, the Lieutenant-General Duc de Broglie arrived at Frankfurt to replace the Prince de Soubise at the head of the Army of the Main which now numbered some 35,000 men.
 Soubise had been recalled to command the army destined to the planned invasion of Great Britain.

-On January 27, when d'Armentières was informed of prince Henri's movements against the Austro-Imperial army, he sent Johann Christian Fischer and the comte de Schomberg ahead with the Volontaires d'Alsace.
+On January 27, when d'Armentières was informed of Prince Heinrich's movements against the Austro-Imperial army, he sent Johann Christian Fischer and the Comte de Schomberg ahead with the Volontaires d'Alsace.

-Hearing of a possible involvement of the Netherlands in the war, Belle-Isle prepared 20 bns, 4 dragoon sqns and 15 pieces for Dunkerque; and 15 bns, 20 sqns (including the "Maison du Roi") and 10 pieces for Gand to march on Anvers and Bruges in such a case.
+Hearing of a possible involvement of the Netherlands in the war, Belle-Isle prepared 20 bns, 4 dragoon sqns and 15 pieces for Dunkerque; and 15 bns, 20 sqns (including the "Maison du Roi") and 10 pieces for Ghent to march on Antwerp and Bruges in such a case.

 Ysenburg's corps was now encamped between Kassel and Zwehren with an advanced party eastward between Witzenhausen and Allendorf.
 The Hessians also had 6 bns and 2 cavalry rgts posted to the south near Rotenburg and 2 dragoon rgts and 3 bns near Homberg.

 At the beginning of February, Broglie detached the Chasseurs de Fischer on Marburg.

 On February 4, Soubise departed from Frankfurt for Paris.

 On February 9, Duke Karl Eugen von Württemberg signed a new subsidy contract with France.